-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS-1D are two digital cameras that were announced, respectively, in February 2017 and September 2001.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in February 2017 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (800D) and an APS-H (1D) sensor.
-The 800D has a resolution of 24 megapixel, whereas the 1D provides 4.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 800D has a resolution of 24 megapixels, whereas the 1D provides 4.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 800D and the Canon 1D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 800D and the Canon 1D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (88 percent) than the Canon 800D.
 Moreover, the 1D is substantially heavier (198 percent) than the 800D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (800D).
 You can compare the optics available in the Canon EF Lens Catalog.